 The average American woman is size 16-18, yet it is often easy to forget it in a world filled with Instagram bloggers and Facetune.
 And while the media has made serious waves these past few years with the countless body diversity and body neutrality campaigns, we grew up in a different world.
 A world of low-rise jeans that only looked good on size-zero icon Paris Hilton.

-Now that I am in my early twenties, I have done the hard work to remove myself of the toxicities that society has placed upon us.
+Now that I am in my early twenties, I have done the hard work to remove myself from the toxicities that society has placed upon us.
 Progress is possible when you have a healthy support system, therapist and a library of books.

 I am passing along the books that helped me, in hopes that others will recognize their beauty and grow their self-confidence.

 As someone who does not have an older sister to turn to, this book is filled with advice in a conversational tone that makes it fun to read and the points easy to grasp.
 This is the perfect book to jumpstart reframing your outlook on life.
-Plus, actress Sophia Bush wrote the foreword, for those of you who need a “One Tree Hill” alumna to be convinced.
+Plus, actress Sophia Bush wrote the foreword, for those of you who need a “One Tree Hill” alumni to be convinced.

 Favorite Quote: “I’m here to tell you that none of us have it all figured out; we are forever works in progress.
 The moments of brilliance in your life will always be balanced by moments of vulnerability, insecurity, and doubt.
 The sooner you get around to being okay with that, the happier your life will be.”